EMStokely/JavaScriptIsBadFunction/README.md

 Description: JavaScript (ECMAScript) uses "dynamic variables", which means they can change type and value at any time.
 Bad design!
 As such, JavaScript runs the constant risk of blowing up whenever it accesses variables!

 Many will say, that should rarely happen the way they manage block-level variables and use conditional checks.
 But the past 20+ years JavaScript has consistently generated billions of errors in websites all over the world, shutting down browsers, blocking data, and destroying page views in millions of browsers around the world.
 A single error can stop your scripts from running in a web page and disable a web page for millions of people instantly.
-There is also the open possibility with JavaScript variables that they could be reassigned a completely different data type, be type-cast, or coerced to some alien value that is totally unexpected.
+There is also the open possibility with JavaScript variables that they could be reassigned a completely different data type, be missing/undeclared, or be miscast/coerced to some alien value that is totally unexpected.
 This then blows up a database, pollutes JSON values, or wrecks some other data storage or transfer format.

 To avoid this problem I have built a simple "IsBad()" JavaScript function that allows you to quickly check if your variable, function, or object has created a value that might blow up your scripts, create bad objects, create out-of-range numeric values, generate a bad math calculation, return an empty value, is undefined, is NaN, is null, or would simply create an error or exception you are not prepared to handle.
 It will handle any type of number, string, date, object, or other data type coming in and quickly give you a general idea via a simple boolean value if anything "bad" has occurred in the value run through the function.
 I have found there are hundreds of crazy scenarios where unexpected things can occur in JavaScript that create terrible results.
 So, with my "IsBad()" function, you can quickly return a Boolean value (true/false) that will tell you if a variable value is going to cause an unexpected problem.